nikhil697/R-and-DPLYR/README.md

 ## Overview

-This repository contains an introduction to the `dplyr` package in R, written by William Shakespeare.
-The purpose of this document is to provide a quick overview of essential `dplyr` functions and their application on a dataset.
+This repository contains an introduction to the `dplyr` package in R. The purpose of this document is to provide a quick overview of essential `dplyr` functions and their application on a dataset.

 ## Getting Started